RTEMS/rtems-docs/c_user/symmetric_multiprocessing_services.rst

 **DESCRIPTION:**

 Identifies a scheduler by its name.
 The scheduler name is determined by the scheduler configuration.
-See `Configuring a System`_.
+See :ref:`Configuring a System`.

 **NOTES:**